4 min read

 • You are early in SaaS governance maturity

-• Require enforceable SaaS + AI governance
+• You need enforceable SaaS and AI governance

 Frequently Asked Questions